 One of the arguments that will probably perpetuate all of human history is which season is the “best”.
 Summer lovers will bring evidence of vacations and fun times at the beach or pool.
 Spring lovers will brag about the beautiful flowers and perfect temperature days.

-In order to make sure your house is best-taken care of, check off the items on this list so you can go back to enjoying your hot chocolate and Christmas music.
+In order to make sure your house is best-taken care of and doesn’t become a fire risk, check off the items on this list so you can go back to enjoying your hot chocolate and Christmas music.

 Keep the Pipes From Freezing